dice-project/DICE-Deployment-Cloudify/doc/templates/mongo.rst

   REPLICA_SERVER_COUNT, SHARD_n_SERVER_COUNT, CONFIG_SERVER_COUNT
     Number of mongo workers that should be used to create replica/shard/configuration replica.

+  MONGO_DB_NAME_n
+    Name of the mongo database that should be created.

+  MONGO_USER
+    Name of the user that should be added to mongo.

   HOST_SIZE
     Size of the host virtual machine.
 Available values are *Small*, *Medium*